 By typing brig does you'll get a tab opened in your default browser with this domain loaded.
-Please stop typing brig does into Google and save some energy.
+Please stop typing brig documentation into Google.

 Reporting bugs

 If you need to report a bug (thank you!) you can use a built-in utility to do that.
 It will gather all relevant information, create a report and open a tab with the GitHub issue tracker in a browser for you.
 Only thing left for you is to fill out some questions in the report and include anything you think is relevant.